-The decision on which hospitals we inspect is risk-based and intelligence-led, derived from information and intelligence from our data measurement and business intelligence (DMBI) team.
-Previous inspection findings are included in this data.
+The decision on which Adult Mental Health inpatient services we inspect is risk-based and intelligence-led, derived from information and intelligence from our data measurement and business intelligence (DMBI) team.
+This is gathered through Public Health Scotland, including Excellence in Care/CAIR and the Quality Indicators Profile for Mental Health (QIPMH).
+Previous inspection findings are also included in this data.
+In addition, we will take account of intelligence from other relevant scrutiny agencies.